johansan/obsidian-featured-image/README.md

 2. **Excluded Folders**
    - Default: `[]`
    - Description: List of folders to exclude from processing.
-   - Usage: Add folder paths (e.g., `"templates"`, `"archive"`) to prevent the plugin from processing files in these locations.
+   - Usage: Add folder paths (e.g., `templates`, `archive`) to prevent the plugin from processing files in these locations.
+To add subfolders, use the full path (e.g., `templates/my-subfolder`).

 3. **Frontmatter Property**
    - Default: `feature`